louisEX1/projects/README.md

 # GT assessment

 The application is done by python.
-It is a command line interface that request users to enter the product they buy, than the application will calculate and show the total price required using different price rule.
+It is a command line interface that request users to enter the product they buy, then the application will calculate and show the total price required using different price rule.

 The price rules can be easily changed in the function scanner.